mwilensky768/SSINS/README.md

 ## Dependencies

-The only real dependency is **pyuvdata** which is available at https://github.com/RadioAstronomySoftwareGroup/pyuvdata **pyuvdata has its own dependencies!**
+The only required dependency is **pyuvdata** which is available at https://github.com/RadioAstronomySoftwareGroup/pyuvdata **pyuvdata has its own dependencies!**

+# Optional Dependencies

+**matplotlib** will be necessary if the user wants to use the Catalog_Plot and plot_lib libraries

 ## Installation